CreatureSurvive/libCSColorPicker/README.md

 // lets change the background color of MyAwsomeView using the color set in our preferences
 - (void)setBackgroundColor:(UIColor *)color {
-    // libCSColorPicker extendes the UIColor class so that usage is fimilar
+	// libCSColorPicker extendes the UIColor class so that usage is familiar
 	// you can also use the C method hexStringFromColor(UIColor *color);
-    color = [UIColor colorFromHexString:GetHexStringForPrefernceKey(@"k_myAwesomeBackgroundColor)];
+    color = [UIColor colorFromHexString:StringForPreferenceKey(@"k_myAwesomeBackgroundColor)];

    // lets see what else we can do with libCSColorPicker
    // outputs FF0000 assuming out color is red NSString *hex = [UIColor hexStringFromColor:color];